LPD-EPFL/swarm-artifacts/README.md

 ./download-ycsb.sh
 ```

-This should download `ycsb-0.12.0.tar.gz` in the current directory.
+This should download `ycsb-0.12.0.tar.gz` in the current directory, and print `ycsb-0.12.0.tar.gz: OK` if the checksum matches.

 ### Deploying the Binaries